-Join critically acclaimed, prize-winning comedians Omar Hamdi, Esther Manito and Amrou Al-Kadhi for some stand-up comedy.
-Including outtakes from Don’t Panic, I’m Islamic, which was published by Saqi Books in response to Trump’s ‘Muslim ban,’ this comedy night will take a lively look at what the arts and comedy can do to combat stereotypes and regressive identity politics.
+Join critically acclaimed, prize-winning comedians Omar Hamdi, Esther Manito and Yumna Mohamed for some stand-up comedy, compèred by Bidisha.
+Including outtakes from Don’t Panic, I’m Islamic, a project brought together by Saqi Books in response to Trump’s ‘Muslim ban,’ this comedy night will take a lively look at what the arts and comedy can do to combat stereotypes and regressive identity politics.

 Omar Hamdi is a Welsh-Egyptian TV presenter, comedian and writer.
 He has performed at festivals and events around the world and won a BAFTA among other awards.

 Esther Manito is an up and coming Lebanese-British comedian.
-She has been listed as ‘One to watch’ 2016 by Funny Women and has performed stand-up at Edinburgh Fringe.
+She has been listed as ‘One to watch’ 2016 by Funny Women and will be performing stand-up at Edinburgh Fringe this summer.

 Yumna Mohamed is a journalist, editor and comedian based in London.
 She has performed stand-up in South Africa, London and New York including Amateur Night at the Apollo.